meta-is-beta/horadric-helper/README.md

 ## How-to TLDR
 Short example of library usage.
 More complex examples with explanations can be found in the rest of the documentation.
+You can also check it out live on [Codepen](https://codepen.io/meta-is-beta/pen/mdWXzBY).

 #### 1. Include `js` and `css` files on your site.